camaraproject/Commonalities/documentation/API-design-guidelines.md

 * `action`: There are two cases:
   - For POST operations with a verb, it will be the verb.
 For example, from `POST /location-verification/v0/verify`, it would be `verify`.
-    - For endpoints designed as POST but with underlying logic retrieving information, a CRUD action `read` may be added, but if it is a path with single operation and it is not expected to have more operations on it, the CRUD action is not necessary.
+    - For endpoints designed as POST but with underlying logic retrieving information, a CRUD action `read` may be added.
+However, if it is a path with a single operation, and it is not expected to have more operations on it, the CRUD action is not necessary.
   - For CRUD operations on a resource in paths, it will be one of:
     - `create`: For operations creating the resource, typically `POST`.
     - `read`: For operations accessing to details of the resource, typically `GET`.